 - Smoke detectors

 LTD (Lane Transit District) is the bus system in Eugene.
 Your UO ID is a free bus pass.
 You can find bus routes at ltd.org.
 The EmX is an express bus that runs every 10 minutes from campus to the downtown Eugene station.
 From there LTD will take you to most Lane County destinations.

 Spencer View, Agate Apartments, and Moon Court

-Any vehicle parked at Spencer View, Agate Apartments, or Moon Court must display the assigned resident parking permit provided by UO Department of Parking and Transportation.
+Any vehicle parked at Spencer View, Agate Apartments, or Moon Court must display the assigned resident parking permit provided by UO Transportation Services.
 Only one numbered permit per assigned space or unit will be issued and only for a resident vehicle.

 Permits do not guarantee parking availability.
-Parking is managed by UO Department of Parking and Transportation; contact that office for parking issues during business hours or the community assistant after hours.
+Parking is managed by UO Transportation Services; contact that office for parking issues during business hours or the community assistant after hours.
 All other vehicles must be parked on the street where legal space is available as posted by City of Eugene.
 A maximum of two resident permitted motorcycles or one resident permitted vehicle is allowed in each assigned space.

-Parking at Graduate Village is managed by UO Department of Parking and Transportation.
+Parking at Graduate Village is managed by UO Transportation Services.
 For more information, visit parking.uoregon.edu.

 East Campus Houses and Apartments

 Not all houses have off-street parking.
 To park on the street, you will need to contact the City of Eugene.

 Parking in Apartments and Houses and for Move-In and Move-Out